 Fifteen Rutgers Students Arraigned In Frat Death

 NEW BRUNSWICK, N.J.
-(AP) _ Fifteen Rutgers University students who face aggravated hazing charges in the drinking death of a freshman are being punished for an accident, their attorneys said.
+(AP) _ Fifteen students from a Rutgers University fraternity pleaded innocent Friday to charges of aggravated hazing in the drinking death of a freshman pledge three months ago.

-Superior Court Judge George J. Nicola released the students on their own recognizance after they pleaded innocent Friday.
-They are scheduled to appear at a pre-trial conference July 5.
+Superior Court Judge George J. Nicola released the students on their own recognizance.
+They are to appear at a pre-trial conference July 5.

-An autopsy showed Callahan had a 0.434 percent blood alcohol content, or four times the level considered legally drunk in New Jersey.
+An autopsy showed Callahan had a 0.434 percent blood alcohol content, or four times the amount to be considered legally drunk.

-Aggravated hazing charges carry a maximum sentence of 18 months in prison and a $7,500 fine, Rockoff said.
+Rockoff said the aggravated hazing charge carries a maximum sentence of 18 months in prison and a $7,500 fine.